secretstartups/handbook/content/handbook/customer-success/professional-services-engineering/education-services/sysadminhandsonlab1.md

 ---
-title: "GitLab System Administration Hands-on Guide: Lab 1"
+title: "GitLab System Administration - Hands-on Lab 1"

 description: "This hands-on lab guide is designed to walk you through the lab exercises used in the GitLab System Administration course."
 ---

-# GitLab System Administration Hands-on Guide: Lab 1

 > Estimated time to complete: 30 minutes